Article Badge Image

 If you prefer getting help face-to-face, you might want to stick with a traditional bank.

-If you don’t mind online support or phone calls, an online bank won’t be a problem in the event that you run into trouble with your account.
+If you don’t mind online support or phone calls, an online bank won’t be a problem if you run into trouble with your account.

 Most Important Features of a Savings Account

-Choosing the right savings account can be difficult and overwhelming.
-If you’re having trouble deciding, these are the factors that you should be comparing.
+Choosing the correct savings account can be complicated and overwhelming.
+If you’re having trouble deciding, these are the factors you should compare.

 Interest

-Different banks pay different rates of interest, so you want to look for the account that pays the highest rate.
+Different banks pay different interest rates, so you want to look for the account that pays the highest rate.

 The truth is: